Soorajskr/Azure_DevOps_Malayalam/Session_10_Terraform.md

 Edit
 depends_on = [ azurerm_windows_virtual_machine.winvm ]
 This ensures that the NIC+NSG binding occurs only after the VM provisioning completes, avoiding potential race conditions.

+✅ Best Practice: Keep secrets like passwords out of source code.
+Use environment variables, terraform.tfvars, or secure vaults (like Azure Key Vault) for production deployments